influxdata/docs-v2/content/influxdb/v2.1/monitor-alert/notification-rules/update.md

 - [Add a label to notification rules](#add-a-label-to-notification-rules)

 ## Update the name or description for notification rules
-On the notification rules page:
+On the Notification Rules page:

 1. Hover over the name or description of a rule and click the pencil icon (**{{< icon "edit" >}}**) to edit the field.